 There are 7 key types of pollution: air, water, soil, noise, radiation, light and thermal, and these are the main causes that affect our environment in many ways.
 All of these types of pollution are interrelated and mutually influence.
 Therefore, we must address them all together.
 Air, water and soil pollution requires millions of years to recover.

 Exhaust gases from industry and motor vehicles are the pollutants.
 Heavy metals, nitrates and plastic are toxins responsible for pollution.
+Plastic waste is a significant environmental hazard, especially due to its persistence in oceans and its impact on wildlife and ecosystems.
+Toxic waste from industrial processes and chemical spills also poses serious risks to environmental and human health.
 While water pollution is caused by oil spills, acid rain, urban runoff, air pollution is caused by various gases and toxins released by industries and factories and the combustion of fossil fuels; soil pollution is mainly caused by industrial waste that They deprive the soil of essential nutrients.
 Globally, food security depends on the factor of whether or not soils are in good condition to produce crops.

 According to UN estimates, around 12 million hectares of agricultural land are severely degraded each year.
+Soil degradation and soil erosion are critical threats to food security, as they reduce soil fertility and agricultural productivity.
 Climate changes, such as global warming, are the result of human practices, such as the emission of greenhouse gases.
 Global warming causes ocean and land surface temperatures to rise, causing natural disasters including floods, the melting of polar ice caps, rising sea levels and also unnatural precipitation patterns, such as flash floods, hurricanes, forest fires, droughts, excessive snow or desertification.
+Melting ice caps and ocean warming are major contributors to rising sea levels, which threaten coastal communities and ecosystems.
 Intensive agriculture practiced to produce food harms the environment through the use of chemical fertilizers, pesticides and insecticides.

-Overpopulation is also one of today's crucial environmental problems.
+Overpopulation is also one of today’s crucial environmental problems.
+The growing global population increases resource demand and puts additional pressure on the environment, leading to overexploitation and further environmental challenges.
 Another crucial environmental problem today is the depletion of natural resources.
 Human beings use so many natural resources that we would need almost 1.5 Earths to cover all our needs.
 This will increase even more in the future due to massive industrialization in Asian countries such as India and China.

 The increased use of natural resources leads to a number of other environmental problems, such as industrialization, population growth and air pollution.
 Over time, the depletion of natural resources will cause an energy crisis.
 Chemicals emitted by many natural resources contribute to climate change.
 The consumption of fossil fuels causes the emission of greenhouse gases, which are primarily responsible for global warming and climate change.

 The enormous production of waste due to our hyperconsumption is a major threat to the environment.
+Food waste is a significant environmental issue, contributing to greenhouse gas emissions at every stage of the supply chain.
 According to the study, the average person produces 4.3 pounds of waste per day, and the United States alone accounts for 220 million tons per year.
 When this waste ends up in landfills, it generates enormous amounts of methane, which is considered one of the worst greenhouse gases due to its high global warming potential.
 Our forests are natural sinks of carbon dioxide and produce fresh oxygen, in addition to helping to regulate temperature and rainfall.

 Today, forests cover 30% of the land, but every year tree cover is lost, which the country of Panama represents due to the population’s growing demand for more food, shelter and clothing.
 Deforestation simply means clearing green cover and making that land available for residential, industrial, or commercial purposes.
 Climate change is another environmental problem that has emerged in the past two decades.
 It occurs due to the increase in global warming, which occurs due to the increase in the temperature of the atmosphere due to the burning of fossil fuels and the release of harmful gases by industries.